borti4938/Audio4OSSC/README.txt

 ==============
 Choose the service you would ever like.
 I have uploaded the design to OSHPark, too.
 VERY IMPORTANT: The substrate thickness has to be as thin as possible.
-The PCB is design to sit between lifted pins of the IT6613 (the HDMI transmitter) and OSSC-PCB.
-Just look at the installation pictures to get an idea ;)
+The PCB for v1.3 is design to sit between lifted pins of the IT6613 (the HDMI transmitter) and OSSC-PCB (just look at the installation pictures to get an idea ;)).
+With v1.5 the OSSC comes with jumpers which are connected to the appropriate pins of the IT6613E.
+The add-on sits on top of the jumpers (don't forget to open them).
 I have produced the PCBs with OSHPark and have chosen 0.8mm thickness.
 The PCB must not be thicker.
 Link to PCB at OSHPark:
 - https://oshpark.com/shared_projects/rmFBAKyo (for v1.3)